righettod/poc-argon2-php/README.md

 ```

-## Step 2: Install PHP7.2 from sources with Argon2 option enabled
+## Step 2: Install PHP 7.2 from sources with Argon2 option enabled

 Options `--with-openssl --enable-mbstring --enable-dom --enable-json --enable-xml --enable-libxml` are needed by Composer and PHPUnit.